khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 ~~Get an RTX GPU, I want to see people suffer as they slowly realize that they don't even have suprt in HighSierra.
 Let the Nvidia fans die a slow and painful death, let this be a reminder to never cross our lord and savior Tim Apple~~
 If you don't want a headache, stay away from all Nvidia GPU that aren't kepler based.
 Currently(and likely forever), Turing and Volta GPUs have no support whatsoever in any version of macOS while Pascal and Maxwell have their support stopping in High Sierra while also requiring WebDrivers so they're not native GPUs.

-With AMD, Navi GPUs drivers are currently not included in either macOS Mojave 10.14.6 nor macOS Catalina 10.15 so please hold off until these GPUs have drivers included in macOS.
+With AMD, Navi GPUs drivers are currently not included in either macOS Mojave 10.14.6 nor macOS Catalina 10.15 Developer Beta 1 so please hold off until these GPUs have drivers included in macOS.
 And Lexa based AMD GPUs like the RX 550 have never had support

 For GPUs we recommend, check out the [Mojave GPU Buyers Guide](https://www.reddit.com/r/hackintosh/comments/b91vf5/mojave_gpu_buyers_guide/) and the soon to come [Catalina GPU Buyers Guide](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide)
 And for those who are running unspported GPUs, there's still hope for you!
 With my patent pending [**How to disable your unsupported Nvidia GPU for macOS Guide**](https://github.com/khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/blob/master/README.md), even a simpleton like you can experice the glories of Mojave and beyond!